th2-net/th2-read-log/README.md

 Log reader read text log files, line by line and applying regex expression to each line.
 Results are sending to RabbitMQ.
 Log reader produces **raw messages**.
 See **RawMessage** type in [common.proto](https://github.com/th2-net/th2-grpc-common/tree/master/src/main/proto/th2_grpc_common).

+### Important information

+This read can be used to read the file that system writes down in real time.
+To achieve that the following requirements should be matched:

++ the system must only append data to the file
++ if you synchronise the file from the remote machine to the one where the read is deployed the new data should be appended to **the same file**

 ### Quick start
 General view of the component will look like this: